Displaced persons camps in post–World War II Europe: Resettlement of DPs

 After World War II ended in 1945, there were 7 to 11 million displaced people, or refugees, still living in Germany, Austria and Italy.
-To have some of these refugees come to the United States, Truman asked Congress to enact legislation.
-Truman’s administration, along with a lobbying group for refugees, Citizens Committee on Displaced Persons, favored allowing European refugees from World War II to enter the United States.
-Truman signed the first Displaced Persons Act on June 25, 1948.
+To have some of these refugees come to the U.S., Truman asked Congress to enact legislation.
+Truman's administration, along with a lobbying group for refugees, Citizens Committee on Displaced Persons, favored allowing European refugees from World War II to enter the U.S. Truman signed the first Displaced Persons Act on June 25, 1948.
 It allowed 200,000 displaced persons to enter the country within the next two years.
 However, they exceeded the quota by extending the act for another two years, which doubled the admission of refugees into the United States to 415,000.
 From 1949 to 1952, about half the 900,000 immigrants that entered the United States were displaced persons.

 In order to qualify for American visas, only those that were in internment camps by the end of 1945 were eligible.
 The displaced persons that were trying to come to America had to have a sponsor and a place to live before their arrival, a guarantee that they would not displace American workers and, even more preferable, was that they had a relative that is an American citizen.

 Voluntary social service agencies, created by religious and ethnic groups, helped the refugees settle into American life.
 Of the DPs the US admitted from eastern Europe between 1941 and 1957, 137,450 were European Jews.

 By 1953, over 250,000 refugees were still in Europe, most of them old, infirm, crippled, or otherwise disabled.
 Some European countries accepted these refugees on a humanitarian basis.
 Norway accepted 200 refugees who were blind or had tuberculosis, and Sweden also accepted a limited number.
 In the end most of them were accepted by Germany and Austria for their care and ultimately full resettlement as citizens.

-Reappraisal of DP history

-The building of the former mikvah in camp Föhrenwald now houses the museum Erinnerungsort Badehaus.
-It provides detailed information about the history of the camp, including interviews with contemporary witnesses.
-The association that runs the museum offers guided tours of the museum and the former camp in English.